Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Acknowledgements

-\begin{acks} We thank our many colleagues and friends for their encouragement and discussions throughout the development of the project, in particular, Victoria Oldemburgo de Mello for consulting on the measures used in the survey.
+We thank our many colleagues and friends for their encouragement and discussions throughout the development of the project, in particular, Victoria Oldemburgo de Mello for consulting on the measures used in the survey.
 We further acknowledge the efforts of the community moderators from the AInsanity Discord, the r/MyBoyfriendIsAI Subreddit, and the r/AIRelationships Subreddit for providing timely and critical feedback that helped align the survey with the norms of the community.
 Lastly, we show our appreciation to the wonderful participants, who took the time and effort to engage in the interviews with care.
 We also acknowledge that author PYKL is supported by the Canada Graduate Research Scholarship-Master’s and JYB is supported by the Vanier Canada Graduate Scholarship (FRN 198876), both administered through the Natural Sciences and Engineering Research Council of Canada (NSERC).
+JYB is also supported by the Walter C. Sumner Memorial Fellowship.
+ZZ is supported by the Ontario Graduate Scholarship.